aubreycorsetti/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

+Collabed with Mike McCarty

+## Time Estimates

+Name of feature: back-end API for city explore

+Estimate of time needed to complete: 5 hours

+Start time: 1

+Finish time: 6

+Actual time needed to complete: 5 (still not done)